 In simple tax situations, you are almost always better off claiming the standard deduction.
 However, you will want to do an annual comparison to ensure that is still the right choice for you.
 You don’t want to leave extra money on the table for Uncle Sam to claim if you have a legal right to pay less on your taxes in that tax year.

 W-2 vs. W-4: The W-2

 Unlike your W-4, your W-2 is filled out by your employer.
 Typically, your employer gives you your W-2 at the end of the tax year and discloses withholdings.
+Most employers send this to you via the mail.
+However, they can also supply this information to you digitally if they know you have the ability to access it.
+Employers are legally required to send this information by January 31 of the beginning of tax season or they can be subject to penalties and fines from the IRS.
 Your W-2 also clarifies your earnings and Social Security contribution.
 You should have one W-2 for every employer that you have had within the taxable timeframe.